Last Updated on November 29, 2022 by Norvan Martin

 This means that as you vary the volume control on your amp or receiver, the subsystem will go up and down in balance with the main speakers.

-In some cases, your subsystem may have a level control which you normally set once to get a good balance between the sub and main speakers.
+In some cases, your subsystem may have a level control that you normally set once to get a good balance between the sub and main speakers.

 How Do Speaker Level Outputs Work?